timroster/digidevcon-iks/workshop/exercise-3/README.md

     kubectl create -f https://operatorhub.io/install/ibmcloud-operator.yaml
     ```

-    Check that the pod for the IBM Cloud operator is running:
+    Check that the pod for the IBM Cloud operator is running with:

-    ```bash
+    ```text
+    kubectl get pods --namespace operators
+    ```

+    You should see after a moment that the pod for the operator is running:

+    ```console
     $ kubectl get pods --namespace operators
     NAME                                 READY     STATUS    RESTARTS   AGE
     ibmcloud-operator-7dd98d9754-lphll   1/1       Running   0          1m